 3312 Parsons Road

-PGRN - Regular office hours are: Monday to Friday 10:00 am – 4:00 pm (after 4:00 pm sign-ups are available, just call the cell phone number provided to arrange)
+PGRN - Regular office hours are: Monday to Friday 10:00 am – 4:00 pm (after 4:00 pm sign-ups are available, just call number provided to arrange)

 Our House Addiction Recovery